-Jane is currently a non-executive director on the Boards of two FTSE100 companies: Johnson Matthey plc, a global science company and a leader in sustainable technologies, and BAE Systems plc, multinational defence, security, and aerospace company.
-In February 2020 Jane was appointed to the Board of Directors of the TB Alliance, a not for profit organisation dedicated to the discovery development and delivery of improved medicines for tuberculosis.
+Jane is currently a Non-executive Director on the Boards of two FTSE100 companies: Johnson Matthey plc, a global science company and a leader in sustainable technologies, and BAE Systems plc, a multinational defence, security, and aerospace company.
+In February 2020, Jane was appointed to the Board of Directors of the TB Alliance, a not-for-profit organisation, dedicated to the discovery development and delivery of improved medicines for tuberculosis.

-With over 30 years' experience in the healthcare industry, Jane Griffiths was the Global Head at Actelion Pharmaceuticals from June 2017 to December 2019.
-Prior to this Jane was Company Group Chair at Janssen EMEA (the pharmaceutical sector of Johnson & Johnson) for over six years, responsible for the entire business across the region.
+With over thirty years' experience in the healthcare industry, Jane Griffiths was the Global Head at Actelion Pharmaceuticals from June 2017 to December 2019.
+Prior to this, Jane was Company Group Chair at Janssen EMEA (the pharmaceutical sector of Johnson & Johnson) for over six years, responsible for the entire business across the region.

 Jane’s personal business approach is to focus on openness, collaboration, sustainability, and accountability.
 She believes strongly in improving the reputation of the pharmaceutical industry, and through her roles as Chair of the Johnson & Johnson Corporate Citizenship Trust in EMEA and Sponsor of the Janssen Global Pharmaceuticals Sustainability Council, she and her colleagues are working together to implement these values.